igormgomes/github-actions-docker-demo/README.md

 # Github docker demo

-The projeto example for push image to docker registry using Github actions.
+The exemple project for push image to docker registry using Github actions.

 ## Useful commands